WalletConnect/walletconnect-docs/docs/web3modal/standalone.md

 ## Configure

-Note: if you don't know your `standaloneChains` in advance, they can be passed in later to `ModalCtrl.open` method.
+If you don't know your `standaloneChains` in advance, they can be passed in later to `ModalCtrl.open` method.

 ```ts
 const signClient = await SignClient.init({ projectId: "<YOUR_PROJECT_ID>" });